pcoch/shopify-credit-checkout/README.md

 # How this app works

-Checkout UI extension queries API to pull in a specific VIP product Checkout UI checks customer metafield for total credit value Switch toggle component updates UI to show credit and toggles a line item attribute on the gift Cart Transform Function reads the attribute and runs update operation to reduce price to $0
+- Checkout UI extension queries API to pull in a specific VIP product
+- Checkout UI checks customer metafield for total credit value
+- Switch toggle component updates UI to show credit and toggles a line item attribute on the gift
+- Cart Transform Function reads the attribute and runs update operation to reduce price to $0

 # Things this MVP omits

-- No skeleton loading
 - Doesn't deduct from customer metafied is credit used (this is doable though)
 - No UI for removing gift once added - this could easily be fixed with Checkout Blocks (it can add in qty selectors)
 - Some react bugs with credit value updating need fixing...